 In the Americas, Haiti retained its downgraded status due to ongoing political and economic woes.
 Mexico was downgraded due to its alarming rate of crime.
 Guatemala was downgraded due to charges of corruption, the arrest of the president, and uncertainty over the outcome of elections.
 Brazil was downgraded due to the corruption charges erupting on the political landscape, the stalling of the economy, and the increasingly loud calls for the impeachment of President Rousseff.
 Argentina was downgraded due to its default on debt following the failure of talks with bond holders.
 Venezuela was downgraded due to the fact that the country's post-Chavez government is every bit as autocratic and nationalistic, but even more inclined to oppress its political opponents.
 Colombia was upgraded slightly due to efforts aimed at securing a peace deal with the FARC insurgents.
-A small but significant upgrade was attributed to Cuba due to its recent pro-business reforms and its normalization of the English-speaking countries of the Caribbean retain their strong rankings due to their records of stability and peaceful transfers of power.
+A small but significant upgrade was attributed to Cuba due to its recent pro-business reforms and its normalization of ties with the Unitd States.
+Meanwhile, the United States, Canada, Costa Rica, Panama, and most of the English-speaking countries of the Caribbean retain their strong rankings due to their records of stability and peaceful transfers of power.